Cooperative video game: Arcade co-op gaming

 The first video game to feature co-op play dates back to 1973, with Atari's arcade video game Pong Doubles, which was a tennis doubles version of their hit arcade game Pong (1972).
 Co-op play was later featured in another Atari coin-op, Fire Truck (1978).
-As its title suggests, the game involves a large fire truck, and in two-player mode both players are required to cooperatively steer the vehicle along a winding road, with one driving and steering the tractor of the truck and the other steering the tiller for the rear wheels, controlling the swing of the trailer.

-Several early 1980s arcade coin-op games allowed for co-op play, but typically as an option.
-Wizard of Wor offered solo, competitive two-player, or cooperative two-player gaming. while Williams Electronics' Joust encouraged players to alternatively compete and cooperate by awarding bonus points for co-op play in some rounds (Survival Waves) while alternatively awarding bonuses for attacking the other player (Gladiator Waves).
-Two-player games of Nintendo's Mario Bros. could be played as competitively or cooperatively depending on the players' whims.
+Several early 1980s arcade coin-op games allowed for co-op play.
+Wizard of Wor offered solo, competitive two-player, or co-op two-player gaming while Williams Electronics' Joust encouraged players to alternatively compete and cooperate by awarding bonus points for co-op play in some rounds and awarding bonuses for attacking the other player in others.
+Two-player games of Nintendo's Mario Bros. could be played competitively or cooperatively.

-The run-and-gun shooter genre was popular for co-op games.
-Gauntlet (1985) and Quartet (1986) popularized co-op four-player gaming in the arcades.
-The games had broader consoles to allow for four sets of controls.
+Co-op games became particularly popular among operators of coin-op video games as they had the potential to net double the revenue per game.
+Drop-in/drop-out co-op was pioneered by Gauntlet (1985) which came in models of two and four players for different locations.
+This trend was followed by the likes of Quartet (1986), Ikari Warriors (1986), and Rampage (1986) which became high-earners for American operators.

+Beat 'em up games, exemplified by Double Dragon (1987), were among the most successful games of the late 1980s.
+Their co-op nature often included mechanics such as friendly fire, providing more opportunities for dynamic play.
+The feature became expected in the beat 'em up genre and was present in megahits such as Final Fight (1989), Teenage Mutant Ninja Turtles (1989), and The Simpsons (1991).
+Ports of these games to home consoles were often criticized for their lack of co-op functionality.

-Beat 'em up games like Double Dragon in 1987 and Final Fight in 1989 introduced a type of game where both players would work in tandem to clear out all of the enemies and proceed to the next area and ultimately the final boss.
-In 1998 Time Crisis 2 launched as the first in the series as a two-player arcade rail shooter where two players would go through levels with slight differences allowing each player to cover each other and utilize the environment to create cover.
-In 2009 Konami and Activision put out Guitar Hero Arcade, a co-op rhythm game which allowed players to work together to complete a song of their choosing or the two players could fight each other in the battle mode with each guitarist striving for a higher score.
+In 1998, Time Crisis II launched as the first in the series as a two-player arcade rail shooter where two players could provide cover for each other.
+In 2009 Konami and Activision released Guitar Hero Arcade, a co-op rhythm game which allowed players to work together to complete a song of their choosing or the two players could fight each other in the battle mode with each guitarist striving for a higher score.